 8.10 Managing traffic that arises from new development is a priority for the Borough.
-The LIP Local Infrastructure Plan identifies that the strategic road network is at capacity, causing high levels of congestion and environmental impacts in the surrounding residential areas as well as delays which have a negative impact on the Borough's economy.
+The Local Infrastructure Plan identifies that the strategic road network is at capacity, causing high levels of congestion and environmental impacts in the surrounding residential areas as well as delays which have a negative impact on the Borough's economy.
 Map 9.1 in the Local Plan Part 1 identifies congestion hotspots within the Borough.
-In addition, the Borough's strategic transport networks are generally east-west in nature, and north-south movements by all modes are very constrained.15
+In addition, the Borough's strategic transport networks are generally east-west in nature, and north-south movements by all modes are very constrained.

 8.11 Development proposals will be expected to include measures that do not contribute further to congestion and where possible, reduce car use.
-The Local Plan Part 1 states that options for addressing road congestion do not include new road construction, and the extent of new growth will depend upon the implementation of other measures, such as highway improvements and more efficient public services.16
+The Local Plan Part 1 states that options for addressing road congestion do not include new road construction, and the extent of new growth will depend upon the implementation of other measures, such as highway improvements and more efficient public services.

 8.12 Highways works may be required as part of development proposals to mitigate traffic impacts, provide public and active transport facilities or improve safety.
-Measures to mitigate traffic impacts may include the use of Planning Obligations (s106) to deliver travel plans and highways agreements under Section 38 or 278 of the Highways Act 1980.
+Measures to mitigate traffic impacts may include the use of Planning Obligations (s106) to deliver travel plans and highways agreements

+&lt;sup>15 Local Implementation Plan April 2011, London Borough of Hillingdon p 9 para 3.20 under Section 38 or 278 of the Highways Act 1980.
 The use of these measures would be expected to reduce peak hour traffic congestion on local roads and the strategic road network, including road junction capacity, whilst at the same time reducing levels of carbon and local air quality emissions through greater use by public transport and active transport.
 Certain public transport measures (usually for buses) may be included in highways layout design where integral to the acceptability of the proposal.